antarctica/packer-vm-templates/README.md

 Edit the `terraform_remote_state/02-outputs.tf` file and create new entries using the conventions shown in the file.

-Update the remote state of this project:
+Apply and update the remote state of the project:

 ```
+$ terraform apply
+$ terraform show
 $ terraform remote push
 ```